Free Simulation of the Official Canadian Citizenship Test - 2025

 Select One:

-6. How many provinces and territories are there in Canada?
+15. How many electoral districts are there in Canada?

 Select One: